voschezang/coding-handbook/labour.md

 Labour can be performed by an [organization](organization-structure.md) or [system](systems-management.md).
 An organization may define itself on different levels.

-1. Awareness of identity.
+1. Meaning.
+Awareness of identity.
 What should our identity be?
 2. Identity.
 Who are we?
 3. Values.
 Give this identity, what do we value?
 4. Beliefs.
 How do these values relate to the real world.